 She is the author or co-author of chapter publications on EFC with children and young people.

 Experts by experience

-The efc Institute is pleased to have worked and continue to work with a number of different experts by experience in the past and continue to work as part of the efc training/talks team in the future.
+The efc Institute is pleased to have worked and continue to work with a number of different experts by experience as part of the efc trainings/talks team.

 Current experts by experience

 Oana Iusco (Austria) has been a voice hearer since her early childhood.
 Within her own recovery journey, she has also benefited greatly from the efc approach.
 She works, is nearing the end of her biology and philosophy studies and she volunteers in the areas of mental health in young adults as well as in hearing voices.

 Monika Mikus (Austria) has been part of the work of the efc Team since 2015.
 She has been active in raising public awareness in Austria to counter societal fears of hearing voices since 2006.
 She also has a homepage to support her work: www.stimmenhoeren.info.

 Christian Feldmann (Switzerland), born in 1977, voice hearer since aged 17, currently employed as a peer worker with the university psychiatric services in Bern, expert by experience in relation to hearing voices and recovery, EFC trainer, active within the Swiss hearing voices network - www.netzwerk-stimmenhoeren.ch.

 From 2008 - 2016 Suzanne Engelen was active as part of the efc training team.
 She was a very able and inspiring trainer.
 We thank her for her great commitment over all these years and wish her all the best for her future.

 She studied mental health sciences as well as social paedagoy in Maastricht/Netherlands.